 Well-site automation is the layer where capex starts to add up.
 Instruments are real money, panels are real money, panel work is real money, cabling is real money.
 A full build-out on a multi-well pad can run tens of thousands of dollars before any telemetry layer gets added.

 The ROI question at this layer is whether the continuous, coordinated control is worth more than the capex over the expected life of the pad.
-On higher-rate wells with real production risk, it is.
-On low-rate stripper wells, it usually isn’t.
+On higher-rate unconventional wells with real production risk, it is.
+On conventional wells, the capex rarely clears the hurdle rate, which is exactly the gap TinyPumper fills.

 Field-Level Automation (SCADA)

-SCADA is the layer that ties everything together and gives the operator remote visibility across the whole field.
+SCADA is the layer of automation in upstream oil and gas that ties everything together and gives the operator remote visibility across the whole field.
 Platforms like Ignition, VTScada, AVEVA, and AutoSol aggregate data from many RTUs and PLCs into central dashboards, alarm on exceptions, and store history.

 Full SCADA deployments are five-to-six-figure capital projects.
 They also require ongoing maintenance: software patches, radio maintenance, sensor calibration, server updates: that most small operators don’t staff for.